> >

 The frame was stripped to bare metal and painted.
 TA crankset used with Lambert and Stronglight chainrings.
 White Industries titanium BB adapted to press fit.
 Not certain of model year.There is something special about the way an old Viscount rides.

 Added by OldRoadieTehachapi.
-Last updated over 2 years ago.
+Last updated almost 3 years ago.

 6 Comments